ManikandanPrabhu13/waterturbidity-nephelometer/README.md

 ## 🔬 Concept

 This project uses nephelometry, where light scattered at 90° is used to estimate particle concentration.
+Higher turbidity results in increased scattered light intensity, which is proportional to particle concentration.

 ## 🚀 Applications